BenConstable9/personal-blog/content/posts/improving-retrieval-augmented-generation-with-semantic-ranking.md

     ]
     return documents
 ```

+In this case, the title, original content chunk and category tags are returned to the LLM.
+This functionality can be extended further with the use of captions and highlights which provide

 Semantic Kernel uses *kernel_function* to provide information to the LLM on what actions the function is capable of completing.
 This is used in the planning stage to determine whether to invoke the function or not.